This ambitious founder wants to find high-paying biz dev jobs for one million Americans

 TC: How are you identifying who to invite or accept into this training program?

 RF: We’ve been going to college campuses and speaking, particularly campuses where we think we can find students who might otherwise be overlooked.
 Frankly, the majority of Americans fit into the populations that we come from and care about.
-Our first batch of 10 students now in the workforce all went to public schools, all worked in retail or other jobs to put themselves through college, and are all now working for companies in entry level jobs that pay between $70,000, and $90,000.
+Our first batch of 10 students now in the workforce all went to public schools, all worked in retail or other jobs to put themselves through college and are all now working for companies in entry-level jobs that pay between $70,000 and $90,000.

 We’re also looking for how people are performing, what decisions they’ve made relative to other students who grew up under similar constraints . . . we’re helped by a proprietary algorithm that [should get smarter over time with more input].